cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadCargo"></a>
 # **packagesUploadCargo**
-> CargoPackageUploadResponse packagesUploadCargo(owner, repo, data)
+> CargoPackageUpload packagesUploadCargo(owner, repo, data)

 Create a new Cargo package